-The UPROPP defines a set of security requirements to be levied on Targets of Evaluation (TOEs) containing the Unclassified Protected Information Information Group.
+The CNNWDPP defines a set of security requirements to be levied on Targets of Evaluation (TOEs) containing the Confidential National Security Information Information Group.
 These TOEs include information systems that are personal electronic devices, portable computers, and systems containing general-purpose operating systems, such as workstations, mainframes, or personal computers.
 These systems can be comprised of a single host or a set of cooperating hosts in a distributed system.
 Such systems permit one or more processors along with peripherals and storage devices to be used by single or multiple users to perform a variety of functions requiring access to the information stored on the system.

-The UPROPP is applicable to TOEs that provide facilities for on-line interaction with users, as well as TOEs that provide for batch processing.
+The CNNWDPP is applicable to TOEs that provide facilities for on-line interaction with users, as well as TOEs that provide for batch processing.
 The protection profile is also generally applicable to TOEs incorporating network functions but contains no network specific requirements.
+Networking is covered only to the extent to which the TOE can be considered to be part of a centrally managed system that meets a common set of security requirements.

-The UPROPP assumes that responsibility for the safeguarding of the data protected by the TOEs security functions (TSF) can be delegated to the TOE users.
+The CNNWDPP assumes that responsibility for the safeguarding of the data protected by the TOEs security functions (TSF) can be delegated to the TOE users.
 All data is under the control of the TOE.
-The data are stored in objects and the TSF can associate a description of access rights with each controlled object.
+The data are stored in objects, and the TSF can associate a description of access rights with each controlled object.

 All individual users are assigned a unique identifier.
 This identifier supports individual accountability.
 Activities of all users of the TOE are subject to monitoring.

-The TSF authenticates the claimed identity of the user before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authenticated user in gaining access to the TOE.
+The TSF authenticates the claimed identity of the user before allowing the user to perform any actions that require TSF mediation, other than actions that aid a user in gaining access to the TOE.